-You'll see a list of web search results - and search results from the App Store, Wikipedia and so on if applicable, but you need to look at the bottom of that list for a section labelled "On This Page", with the number of matches.
+While on the desired page, tap the top URL/search bar and type in the desired phrase.
+You'll see a list of search results from the web, App Store and so on, but at the bottom of that list you'll see "On This Page", with the number of matches.

-Tap it, and you'll see that the results are highlighted on that particular web page in yellow.
-Tap the arrows at the bottom of the screen to go to the next instance.
+Tap it, and you'll see that the results are highlighted in yellow.
+Tap the arrows at the bottom of the screen to scroll through the instances.

 Use AirPods as a hearing aid

 If you have a pair of AirPods, you can use the Live Listen feature in iOS 12 to turn your AirPods into a hearing aid.

 Go to Settings > Control Centre > Customise Controls.